RenderKit/embree/doc/src/compilation.md

 Embree supports the Intel® Implicit SPMD Program Compiler (Intel® ISPC), which allows straightforward parallelization of an entire renderer.
 If you do not want to use Intel® ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.
-Otherwise, download and install the Intel® ISPC binaries (we have tested Intel® ISPC version 1.9.1) from [ispc.github.io](https://ispc.github.io/downloads.html).
+Otherwise, download and install the Intel® ISPC binaries from [ispc.github.io](https://ispc.github.io/downloads.html).
 After installation, put the path to `ispc` permanently into your `PATH` environment variable or you need to correctly set the